 "scope": "officernd.api.read officernd.api.write"

-After you've generated the token, you can use it as authorization to make calls to the API.Please see a detailed article on our API and what you can do with it here.
+After you've generated the token, you can use it as authorization when invoking the different API endpoints.